zigster64/zchat/ui/README.md

 Nice !

-# SHow me the FrontEnd code
+# Show me the FrontEnd code

 The entire App is encoded in the `App.js` file - with a bit of CSS pretty ups in the `App.css` file.